 again.
 This time, once past about 12 volts the current dropped

-then rose again then as I increased the voltage it suddenly dropped
+then rose again then, as I increased the voltage, it suddenly

 Maybe it worked or maybe I'd

 fused a connection to an electrode?
 I connected my transistor